 We recognise the importance of engaging with potentially and actually affected rightsholders, including workers across our value chain and local communities affected by our business, and strive to engage with them in our human rights due diligence and when providing remedy.
-We commit to provide remedy through legitimate processes (both judicial and non-judicial) if we have caused or contributed to adverse human rights impacts on individuals, workers, or communities and will not obstruct access to remedies.
+We commit to provide remedy through legitimate processes if we have caused or contributed to adverse human rights impacts on individuals, workers, or communities and will not obstruct access to remedies.

 A.P.
 Moller - Maersk has available grievance mechanisms, including our global whistleblower system which can be used by anyone to report concerns safely on any human rights issues related to Maersk, and our internal Ombuds Office.
-In cases where we may be directly linked to adverse impacts, we commit to work with the other party involved, for example suppliers, to provide remedy.
+In cases where we may be directly linked to adverse impacts, we commit to work with the other party involved to provide remedy.
 We also expect that our suppliers commit to providing remedy where they have caused or contributed to adverse human rights impacts.